-The Keller Employment Agreement provided that we could terminate Mr. Keller's employment for cause at any time after providing written notice to Mr. Keller, and without cause with thirty days' written notice.
-Mr. Keller could terminate his employment without good reason at any time upon thirty days' written notice or with good reason, which required delivery of a notice of termination within ninety days after Mr. Keller first learned of the existence of the circumstances giving rise to good reason, and failure of the combined company to cure the circumstances giving rise to the good reason within thirty days following delivery of such notice.
+The Company may terminate Mr. Hollingsworth's employment due to death or disability, for cause (as defined in the Hollingsworth Employment Agreement) at any time after providing written notice to Mr. Hollingsworth, and without cause at any time upon thirty days' written notice.
+Mr. Hollingsworth may terminate his employment without good reason (as defined in the Hollingsworth Employment Agreement) at any time upon thirty days' written notice or with good reason, which requires delivery of a notice of termination within ninety days after Mr. Hollingsworth first learns of the existence of the circumstances giving rise to good reason, and failure of the Company to cure the circumstances giving rise to the good reason within thirty days following delivery of such notice.

-If we terminated Mr. Keller's employment for cause or if Mr. Keller resigned, Mr. Keller would receive, within thirty days of such termination, any accrued but unpaid base salary and expenses required to be reimbursed, and all vested outstanding stock options would remain exercisable until the earlier of expiration of the option's term or the date that is two years following the termination.

-If Mr. Keller's employment was terminated due to his death or disability, Mr. Keller or his estate would receive the accrued obligation Mr. Keller would have received upon termination by us for cause or by Mr. Keller by resignation, and any earned, but unpaid, bonus for services rendered during the year preceding the date of termination.
+If Mr. Hollingsworth's employment is terminated by the Company for cause, as a result of Mr. Hollingsworth's resignation or as a result of the expiration of the term of the Hollingsworth Employment Agreement, Mr. Hollingsworth shall receive, within thirty days of such termination, any accrued but unpaid base salary and expenses required to be reimbursed pursuant to the Hollingsworth Employment Agreement.
+If Mr. Hollingsworth's employment is terminated due to his death or disability, Mr. Hollingsworth or his estate will receive the accrued obligations Mr. Hollingsworth would have received upon termination by the Company for cause or by Mr. Hollingsworth by resignation, and any earned, but unpaid, bonus for services rendered during the year preceding the date of termination.

-If we terminated Mr. Keller's employment without cause or upon non-renewal or by Mr. Keller for good reason, Mr. Keller was entitled to receive the accrued obligation Mr. Keller would have received upon termination by us for cause or by Mr. Keller by resignation, and any earned, but unpaid, bonus for services rendered during the year preceding the date of termination.
-In addition, subject to compliance with the restrictive covenants set forth in the Keller Employment Agreement and the execution of a release of claims, we would pay the following severance payments and benefits: (1) an amount equal to twelve months' base salary, payable in equal monthly installments over a twelve-month severance period; (2) an amount equal to the greater of (x) the most recent annual bonus earned by Mr. Keller, (y) the average of the immediately preceding two year's annual bonuses earned by Mr. Keller, or (z) if Mr. Keller's termination of employment occurred during the first calendar year of the initial employment term before any annual bonus for a full twelve-month period of service has been paid, then the target bonus Mr. Keller was eligible for under the employment agreement; provided that no bonus amount shall be payable if the bonuses for the year of termination are subject to achievement of performance goals and such performance goals are not achieved by the combined company for such year; provided further that the bonus and restricted stock unit awards granted would be fully and immediately vested, to the extent not previously vested and shares with respect to the restricted stock unit awards that become vested under the employment shall be delivered within ten days of termination; and (4) continued healthcare coverage under the group health plan at the same cost, if any, imposed on our active employees, until the earlier of (x) the expiration of the severance period or (y) the date consolidated Omnibus Budget Reconciliation Act of 1986 coverage terminates or expires.
+If Mr. Hollingsworth's employment is terminated by the Company without cause (as defined in the Hollingsworth Employment Agreement) or by Mr. Hollingsworth for good reason, Mr. Hollingsworth is entitled to receive the accrued obligations he would have received upon termination by the Company for cause or by Mr. Hollingsworth by resignation, and any earned, but unpaid, bonus for services rendered during the year preceding the date of termination.
+In addition, subject to compliance with the restrictive covenants set forth in the Hollingsworth Employment Agreement and the execution of a release of claims in favor of the Company, the Company will pay the following severance payments and benefits: (i) an amount equal to twelve months' base salary, payable in equal monthly installments over a twelve-month severance period; (ii) an amount equal to the greater of (x) the most recent annual bonuse earned by Mr. Hollingsworth, (y) the average of the immediately preceding two year's annual bonuses earned by Mr. Hollingsworth, or (z) if Mr. Hollingsworth's termination of employment occurs during the first calendar year of the initial employment term before any annual bonus for a full twelve-month period of service has been paid, then the target bonus Mr. Hollingsworth is eligible for under the Hollingsworth Employment Agreement; provided that no bonus amount shall be payable if the bonuses for the year of termination are subject to achievement of performance goals and such performance goals are not achieved by the Company for such year; and (iii) an amount intended to assist Mr. Hollingsworth with his post-termination health coverage, provided, however, that he is under no obligation to use such amounts to pay for continuation of coverage under the Company's group health plan pursuant to COBRA.